-Under the rules of the New York Stock Exchange ("NYSE"), "non-routine" matters include the election of directors, the advisory vote to approve the compensation of named executive officers, approval of the amended and restated 2008 long-term incentive plan and the stockholder proposals described in this proxy statement.
+Under the rules of the New York Stock Exchange ("NYSE"), "non-routine" matters include the election of directors, the advisory vote to approve the compensation of named executive officers, the advisory vote on the frequency of the vote on executive compensation, approval of the 2017 long term incentive plan and the stockholder proposal described in this proxy statement.
 As such, a broker may not vote your shares with respect to such matters without your instructions.